Fire Escape in the Sky: The Godlike Genius of Scott Walker: Content

-Focusing on Walker's orchestral pop material, the songs on Fire Escape in the Sky are all written by Walker and arranged by Angela Morley, and are drawn from the records Scott (1967), Scott 2 (1968), Scott 3 (1969), Scott 4 (originally released under the name Scott Engel, 1969) and 'Til the Band Comes In (1970).
+Focusing on Walker's orchestral pop material, the songs on Fire Escape in the Sky are all written by Walker and are drawn from the records Scott (1967), Scott 2 (1968), Scott 3 (1969), Scott 4 (originally released under the name Scott Engel, 1969) and 'Til the Band Comes In (1970).
+Half the tracks are arranged by Angela Morley (who arranged most of Walker's originals in this period, including all the ones on Scott 3 and 'Til the Band Comes In), with the others handled by Peter Knight or Reg Guest.
 Bob Stanley of The Guardian described the songs chosen for the album as "12 tales of broken affairs inspired by and aspiring to the great European cinema of the 50s and 60s."
 According to Walker biographier Paul Woods, "[i]t was as if a forgotten and almost forbidden part of pop music's golden sixties era had been preserved only in this one slightly shabby artefact."
 The title Fire Escape in the Sky refers to a lyric from the Scott 3 song "Big Louise".
 Walker later admitted to being embarrassed by the subtitle, The Godlike Genius of Scott Walker.

 The obscure album cover, which resembled felt, was plain grey in colour, and featured nothing else besides the album title rendered in small, ornate, olive-green typography.
 The simplicity of the cover, complete with its "almost illegible text", made the compilation seem unappealing to several purchasers.
 Cope, who described the cover as a "grey post-punk photograph-free design," explained that it was intended to allow listeners to enjoy the album "without feeling they were buying into some dodgy 60s MOR icon."
 The sleeve contained no photographs of Walker, and the back cover instead features an empty space in place of a photograph which never appeared in time for printing, although this and the minimal cover served to "underline the sense of mystery and absence now surrounding the artist."
 The sleeve also contained very little information, with a complete absence of sleeve notes.
 Stanley noticed how "Cope was smart enough to unlock the door and walk away – after that you were on your own."